oponyx/40HzGen/README.md

 # Warning!!!
-This device will flash/stobe the light!
-Don't use it near individuals with epilepsy!
+This device will flash/strobe the light!
+Don't use it next to individuals with epilepsy!
 # The research has not been tested and has not been proven to work on humans!
 Use it on your own risk!